-Rum and Coca Cola Glazed ham is simple and delicious Don’t be put off by the thought of a coke ham glaze as this is one ham glaze recipe you will want in your Christmas recipe collection.
+Rum and Coca Cola Glazed ham is simple and delicious.
+Don’t be put off by the thought of soda in your ham glaze.
+The results are a sticky, tasty glaze with a rum kick.

 Another year, another boozy baked ham.
-Long time readers may have now worked out I like a dash or two of alcohol when it comes to glazing the Christmas ham.
+Long time readers may have now worked out I like a dash or two of alcohol when it comes to glazing the Christmas (or Easter) ham.

 So far I have shared with you my dark and stormy baked ham, and my peach and bourbon glazed baked ham.
 Both wonderful in their own rights, but this year I wanted to go for something a little different but keep it boozy.